 We will not underestimate the scale of the threats to European integration at this stage.
 At Maastricht, member states protected their sovereignty by resisting further transfers of power to supranational institutions and by watering down, through negotiation and political compromise, ideas that could lead to greater integration.
-Monetary reform, increased involvement of EU institutions in national budgetary and fiscal policies, migration and border control are just some of the painful issues that have become a bone of contention with numerous debates on the legitimacy of the EU's interference and conflicts among states as well as between the EU institutions and member states.
-[44] The crisis of sovereignty plays a disintegrating role, shaking up society, creating imbalances and increasing Euroscepticism.
+Monetary reform, increased involvement of EU institutions in national budgetary and fiscal policies, migration and border control are just some of the painful issues that have become a bone of contention with numerous debates on the legitimacy of the EU's interference and conflicts among states as well as between the EU institutions and member states.[45]
+The crisis of sovereignty plays a disintegrating role, shaking up society, creating imbalances and increasing Euroscepticism.
 At the same time, we focus on the Court of Justice, which has so far managed to overcome the challenges of disintegration facing the European Union.

-Given that the Court's interpretative practice at the beginning of the millennium was considered by scholars to be somewhat "audacious," [45] it can be concluded that the dynamics of legal integration will only increase.
-Furthermore, the progress of international collaboration will reinforce this development [46].
+Given that the Court's interpretative practice at the beginning of the millennium was considered by scholars to be somewhat "audacious,"[46] it can be concluded that the dynamics of legal integration will only increase.
+For example the Constitutional Court of Ukraine does not have direct powers to establish new legal norms in accordance with national legislation [...].
+However, in the process of constitutional interpretation, the court practice in Ukraine actually demonstrates the existence of law-making activities, which leads to the extension of its discretionary powers to law-making, following the example of the EU court.[47]

+Furthermore, the progress of international collaboration will reinforce this development.[48]
 The Court of Justice has the last word, and it will certainly use it.
 Indeed, this may be a cause for concern.
 The Court can overturn the actions of the European institutions on the grounds of abuse of power.
-And who will overturn the Court's decision if it goes beyond its own?
-There is no guarantee that this will not be the case, especially if the threats to the unity of Europe are of a real nature.
+And who will overturn the Court's decision if it goes beyond its